 Bisq Trading fees

 The fees at any exchange are very important to consider.
-For Bisq, the fees are quite complex to calculate, and are determined as follows:
+For Bisq, the fees are a bit different from most other exchanges' fees.

 Bisq Withdrawal fees

 The withdrawal fees here consist of the third mining fee mentioned above (withdrawal to the external wallet), currently around 0.0003 BTC.
 This fee is below the industry average.
 The global industry average BTC-withdrawal fee the last time we at Cryptowisser did a full-blown empirical study of it was approx. 0.0008 BTC per BTC-withdrawal.
 But today, we see more and more exchanges charging 0.0005 BTC per BTC-withdrawal, so one could argue that 0.0005 BTC is starting to become the new industry average.
 In any event, Bisq's fees for withdrawals are competitive.